ntop/PF_RING/doc/api/libpcap.rst

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~

-This section lists environment variables supported the extended pcap library
+This section lists environment variables supported by the extended pcap library
 in order to control the working mode without changing the pcap-based application.

 * PCAP_PF_RING_ACTIVE_POLL - set active polling (CPU spinning)